antarctica/flask-entra-auth/README.md

 vulnerabilities.

 The Python [UnitTest](https://docs.python.org/3/library/unittest.html) library is used for running tests using Flask's test framework.
 Test cases are defined in files within `tests/` and are automatically loaded when using the `test` Flask CLI command included in the local Flask application in the development environment.

-Tests are automatically ran on each commit through [Continuous Integration](#continuous-integration).

 To run tests manually: